 Military Time uses a 24-hour time format and the NATO alphabet.
 How does it work?
 Conversion chart: What is 1500 Zulu Time in 12-hour AM/PM format?

-The Sun is Setting on DST in the EU
+Is the Sun Setting on DST in the EU?

 The European Parliament wants to remove Daylight Saving Time (DST) in the European Union.
 What does that mean for the countries in Europe?
 And what about Brexit?